VijoPlays/VijoPlays/README.md

-I'm Alexander 'Vijo' Ott, a Software Engineer.
+I'm Alexander 'Vijo' Ott, a Software Engineer 👨‍💻.

-I primarily work in the *Backend*, but I also enjoy doing Fullstack work.
+I primarily work in the **Backend**, but I also enjoy doing Fullstack work.

 I work on everything from the conception, to the development and improvement, up to the deployment of software.